The True North Fund

 These collaborations are making it possible for grantees to establish and expand effective programs more expeditiously than they could without local support.
 Based on this success, we hope to deepen these relationships, and to identify other states or regions where EMCF and local funders can collaborate to help more low-income youth become successful, productive adults.

-Researcher Melinda Tuan assessed the progress True North Fund grantees made during their first two years and concluded the fund “has the potential to be a philanthropic breakthrough.”
+The True North Fund, Tuan concludes, “has the potential to be a philanthropic breakthrough.”
 Click here to read the full report.

 Communities in Schools